sqitchers/sqitch.org/content/about.md

 Up until you [tag](/docs/manual/sqitch-tag/) and [release] your application, you can modify your change deployment scripts as often as you like.
 They're not locked in just because they've been committed to your VCS.
-This allows you to take an iterative approach to developing your database schema.
-Or, better, you can do test-driven database development.
+This allows you to take an iterative or test-driven approach to developing your database schema.

   [tag]: /docs/manual/sqitch-tag/ "Sqitch commands: tag"
   [release]: /docs/manual/sqitch-bundle/ "Sqitch commands: bundle"